Vyral/base-template/_drafts/how-us-and-dave-ramsey-can-rescue-your-finances.md

 {% include youtube.html %}

+<center><em>Dave Ramsey has taught us so much about financial responsibility and proper budgeting.
+Now we want to pass those lessons on to you.</em></center>

-One of the most important things that we’re focusing on during this time is the purification of our budget. **It’s time to take a closer look at bills you shouldn’t or don’t need to have**.
+<br>One of the most important things that we’re focusing on during this time is the purification of our budget. **It’s time to take a closer look at bills you shouldn’t or don’t need to have**.
 One person that’s helped us a lot with managing our finances is Dave Ramsey.

 We’d love to help assist you on the path to financial peace by teaching you some of Dave’s rules and how to use this time wisely to get you and your family ahead when everything goes back to “normal.”
 It will help reduce your bills and it won’t cost you a cent.